Editor’s Note: After recent pullbacks, you’re likely on the hunt for stocks to buy.

 I get this question a lot: How can I find a solid stock to buy that’s also a good value?

-Investors want to know what they should buy (or avoid) as the bear market shakes out and eventually turns into a new bull market.
+Investors want to know what they should buy (or avoid) as this bull market carries on.

 When the market turns south, those companies start trading at more attractive prices.